 We also share the aggregated and analyzed survey results at meetings for the suppliers.
 Our intention is for this to further promote CSR procurement and increase understanding of the Asahi Group Supplier Code of Conduct.

-Moreover, when deciding on where to conduct the interviews, we prioritize raw material makers and make selections based on four criteria: (1) CSR questionnaire score, (2) value of transactions with the Asahi Group, (3) whether the supplier attended an Asahi Group Procurement Policy Information Meeting, and (4) CSR risk.
+When deciding on where to conduct the interviews, we prioritize raw and packaging material makers and make selections based on four criteria: (1) CSR questionnaire score, (2) value of transactions with the Asahi Group, (3) whether the supplier attended an Asahi Group Procurement Policy Information Meeting, and (4) CSR risk.

 We plan to visit 12 companies in 2020.
-We also plan to implement the Supplier CSR Self-Assessment Questionnaire for raw material suppliers of group companies.
+We also plan to implement the Supplier CSR Self-Assessment Questionnaire for raw and packaging material suppliers of group companies.

 We revised the CSR Principles for Asahi Group Suppliers, which was established in November 2015 to specify the rules we ask suppliers to observe, into the Asahi Group Supplier Code of Conduct in January 2020.
 This revision reflects the establishment and revision of the Asahi Group Philosophy, Asahi Group Code of Conduct, and other related policies in the context of an increase in the awareness of ESG in society.
 We have expanded the three items, respect for human rights, respect for the environment, and compliance with laws and regulations, to eight items, respect for human rights, improvement of working environment, environmental consciousness, fair business practices, quality assurance, information management, respect for local communities, and responsible drinking.
 We will reflect this revision in the questionnaire in 2020.
 We also plan to add the manufacturers that produce and/or process the agricultural commodities that will be used in the raw materials we procure as participants in the on-site investigations.